 For more than 100 years, Salzburg’s old town enters into a temporary altered state for several weeks in the summer.
 The red carpet is rolled out, celebrities gather and music fans from all over the world come to experience one of the most important classical music festivals in the world — it’s festival time in Salzburg!
-And in 2022, Lars Eidinger and Verena Altenberger from Salzburg will perform in “Everyman”.
+And in 2023, Michael Maertens and Valerie Pachner from Salzburg will perform in “Everyman”.

 Probably the most famous cultural event in the Salzburg region is the Salzburg Festival from July to the end of August.
 The artistic program is diverse at the Salzburg Festival, as well as interesting and exciting.
 Every year around 200 events, including operas, concerts, evenings with plays and readings are held in Salzburg.
 The city of Salzburg becomes a stage for art and culture.